 In addition to internal operational control, we must now also consider external factors, such as unsecured personal wifi-networks and personal machines.
 These all add to the potential of secrets being leaked into unsecured locations.

 The once clear delineation between personal and professional activity suddenly becomes blurred when you are sharing a single machine and mixing personal git repositories with professional repositories.
 You can easily find yourself in the worst case (yet common) scenario of mistakenly uploading secrets and corporate code into personal repositories.
-All these factors combined increases the attackable area of the organization, when secrets that were once secured to a central location are now sprawled across multiple platforms and tools.
+All these factors combined increase the attackable area of the organization when secrets that were once secured to a central location are now sprawled across multiple platforms and tools.

 Unsecured messaging systems like Slack and email are known to be high-value targets for attackers through phishing campaigns.
 Once an attacker has admin access to your company's Slack, they are a simple search away from gaining access to your sensitive information.
 The normal conditions that could help identify an external threat also begin to unravel, as IP addresses and devices of developers change.
 Currently, the number of reported phishing campaigns has drastically increased with the COVID-19 crisis unfolding as attackers piggy-back onto public panic.